hisurfadvisory/MACROSS/README.md

 Eventually I created a single front-end to handle doing all of these queries in whatever sequence I needed.

-See the full readme below for details, but the basic FAQ is that core functions are kept in the 'ncore' folder within the same directory as MACROSS.ps1 (usually on the user's desktop), and all of your custom powershell scripts, when dropped into the 'nmods' folder, will automatically become options in the MACROSS menu.
+See the full README inside the ncore folder for function details, but the basic FAQ is that core functions are kept in the 'ncore' folder within the same directory as MACROSS.ps1 (usually on the user's desktop), and all of your custom powershell scripts, when dropped into the 'nmods' folder, will automatically become options in the MACROSS menu.
 If you host a master repo for MACROSS on your network and modify the extras.ps1 file to include its encoded filepath, then any updates you make to your scripts in the 'nmods' folder will automatically get pushed out to your SOC users.
 <br>
 <br>
 FRAMEWORK RULES (modify however works best for you):